beevil/surveyhelper/README.md

 Recommended for the "Monokai" color scheme.

-This file's context highlighting is based off of the Civil 3D field codes located in c3d_coding.txt in this repo.
+This file's context highlighting is based off of the Civil 3D field codes located in c3d_coding.txt in this repo (you don't need this file to run the tmLanguage files, its only here for reference).